Mortyplicity

 "Mortyplicity" is the second episode of the fifth season of the Adult Swim animated television series Rick and Morty.
 It is the 43rd episode of the series overall.
 Written by Albro Lundy and directed by Lucas Gray, the episode was broadcast on June 27, 2021.
+The episode was praised by critics for its storyline and fast pacing.

 Plot

 Rick, Morty, Summer, Beth, and Jerry are having breakfast when alien squids kill them.
 They are then revealed to be a "decoy family" of robotic duplicates.
 Rick and his family investigate their deaths, but they too are revealed to be decoys when a third Smith family attacks them.
-A chaotic series of events erupts—each Rick decoy, believing himself to be the original Rick, has created more decoy families and seeded them across the country, which have in turn created decoys of their own.
+A chaotic series of events erupts.
+Each Rick decoy, believing himself to be the original Rick, has created more decoy families and seeded them across the country, which have in turn created decoys of their own.

 The ensuing "Asimov cascade" has caused all of these decoys to become aware of each other's existence and prompted them to start destroying each other in the belief that coexistence is impossible if even one Rick decoy chooses to kill the others.
 The decoys eventually learn that the squids are also decoys in disguise, trying to eliminate all other versions of themselves.
 Elsewhere, the President is alerted to the decoys killing each other, but elects not to get involved.

 Subsequent generations of decoys become increasingly crude and strange as the Ricks producing them get lazy.
-One decoy family are kidnapped by malformed scarecrow-like decoys, who try to harvest their skin until they are saved by wooden decoys.
+One decoy family is kidnapped by malformed scarecrow-like decoys, who try to harvest their skin until they are saved by wooden decoys.
 Their rescuers take them back to a hidden bunker populated by decoys, but are crushed to death when squid-decoys attack.

 Finally, one Rick alerts all of the other decoys to their location in a final gambit to eliminate every remaining decoy.
 The final battle leaves only one set of decoys, but they are then killed by Mr. Always Wants To Be Hunted, a minor character from the beginning of the episode.
-Meanwhile, the real Smith family, on an adventure with Space Beth, are alerted to the decoys' deaths.
+Meanwhile, the members of the real Smith family, on an adventure with Space Beth, are alerted to the decoys' deaths.

 In a post-credits scene, the wooden Jerry decoy, who escaped death by abandoning his family, is washed downstream and attacked by beavers.
 His body is then found by creatures in the distant future and, as his head is used for a mirror frame in a saloon, and later the plaque on a crucifix, he laments his inability to die.